 I care deeply about teaching and was honored to be awarded the University of Arizona Julia Annas Graduate Teaching Assistant Award in 2018.
-In addition to teaching traditional philosophy classes at the introductory, intermediate, and advanced undergraduate levels, I have also designed and taught online courses.
+In addition to teaching traditional philosophy classes at the introductory, intermediate, and advanced undergraduate levels, I have also designed and taught online courses (pre-pandemic, that is!)
 Please see below for more information.

 Cal Poly, SLO